addiscent/php-server-mon-sys/README.md

 #### Reducing Risk To The _PHP Server Monitor_ Database
 The _PHP Server Monitor_ database "persists" on the host file system.
 The _Php-Server-Mon-Sys_ system, (technically, its _Docker_ service containers), may be started, stopped, restarted, destroyed, and recreated without danger to the contents or integrity of the _PHP Server Monitor_ database.
 However, as with any other software executing on the host, there is one _important caveat_:

-  - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ _Docker_ service containers must be created/stopped/destroyed using _Docker_ commands, (_docker-compose up_, _docker-compose stop_, etc).
+  - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ _Docker_ service containers must be stopped using a _Docker_ command, _docker-compose stop_.
 Do not "cut power" or do a "hardware reset" of the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using the command:

         $ docker-compose stop

-This is necessary only if the host must be "reset", (not allowed to do an orderly shutdown).
+This is necessary only if the host must be "hard reset", (not allowed to do an orderly shutdown).
 It is not necessary to manually shutdown _Php-Server-Mon-Sys_ if the host does an orderly shutdown, (i.e., _shutdown -r now_), because an OS doing an orderly shutdown will send SIG signals to the Docker containers notifying them they should terminate, and should give them time to end gracefully.
 The service containers will ensure data integrity, as long as they are allowed to finish their graceful shutdown before the system OS exits.

 After re-booting the host OS, follow the procedure described above, in the section titled _Starting Php-Server-Mon-Sys After A Reboot_.